-- Attendance at trainings specifically developed for district contacts; - Attendance at regional district contact meetings; - Review of continuation program plan, budget amendment request, and request to purchase prior to submission to FRYSC Regional Program Manager; - The contract between the Division of FRYSC and each school district includes the expectation that all school principals will take the FRYSC and School Leaders- Partnerships at Its Best module hosted by KET.
-The District Contact should ensure all principals are in compliance.
-Information on how to access this module can be found HERE. - Ensure school principals are in compliance with coordinator evaluation standard which states "Evaluate all center staff according to local district policy but at a minimum biennially utilizing position-specific protocols." - Responsible for uploading the Hiring Form to the District Page of FRYSC Counts when a new coordinator is hired.
+- Attendance at trainings specifically developed for district contacts; - Attendance at regional district contact meetings; - Review of continuation program plan, budget amendment request, and request to purchase prior to submission to FRYSC Regional Program Manager; - The contract between the Division of FRYSC and each school district includes the expectation that all school principals will take the FRYSC Principal Module.
+The District Contact should ensure all principals are complying.
+The module can be found here: Principal Module Enrollment Process

-- Responsible for ensuring FRYSCs have sufficient access to areas of Infinite Campus necessary for both effective record keeping and successful interventions with students and their families. - Ensure that center staff members receive training in Infinite Campus to enhance their proficiency in the maintenance of required records. - District technology staff shall ensure the confidentiality of FRYSC-specific screens by limiting access protocols within Infinite Campus to those staff with an educational right to know the contents of the records. - Inform coordinators of date their district rolls over Infinite Campus data - A list of permissions needed for center coordinators can be found on pages 69-71 of the FRYSC Administrator's Guidebook.
+- Ensure school principals are in compliance with coordinator evaluation standard which states "Evaluate all center staff according to local district policy but at a minimum biennially utilizing position-specific protocols." - Responsible for uploading the Hiring Form to the District Page of FRYSC Counts when a new coordinator is hired. - Responsible for ensuring FRYSCs have sufficient access to areas of Infinite Campus necessary for both effective record keeping and successful interventions with students and their families. - Ensure that center staff members receive training in Infinite Campus to enhance their proficiency in the maintenance of required records. - District technology staff shall ensure the confidentiality of FRYSC-specific screens by limiting access protocols within Infinite Campus to those staff with an educational right to know the contents of the records. - Inform coordinators of date their district rolls over Infinite Campus data - A list of permissions needed for center coordinators can be found on pages 69-71 of the FRYSC Administrator's Guidebook.